Atulin/Wellidate/README.md

 ### Installation

 Include wellidate in the page.
-Then initialize wellidate instance and call the `validate` method.
+Then initialize wellidate instance.

 ```html
 <html>